Updated as of 9/13/19

-The five-member class, the ninth to be inducted into the Liberty Athletics Hall of Fame, was also honored during special ceremonies surrounding Liberty’s football match-up with St. Francis, Pa., on Sept.
-30 at Williams Stadium.
+The five-member class, the 11th to be inducted into the Liberty Athletics Hall of Fame, was honored during special ceremonies surrounding Liberty’s football matchup with Buffalo on Sept.
+14 at Williams Stadium.

-The Liberty Athletics Hall of Fame induction ceremony was held on Sept.
-29 on the Club Pavilion level of the Williams Stadium Tower.
+The Liberty Athletics Hall of Fame induction ceremony will be held Sept.
+13 on the Club Pavilion level of the Williams Stadium Tower.
 Additionally, the five-member class will receive special recognition during the Buffalo contest the evening following the ceremony.

 The Liberty Athletics Hall of Fame celebrates the best of the best, honoring those who helped shape the face of Liberty Athletics.
-The Hall of Fame’s now 47 members have each played a key role in helping Liberty grow from an NCCAA program in 1972 to its current status as a thriving NCAA Division I program today.
+The Hall of Fame’s now 57 members have each played a key role in helping Liberty grow from an NCCAA program in 1972 to its current status as a thriving NCAA Division I program.